vapor-ware/synse-emulator-plugin/README.md

 ```
 make build
 ```
-See the Makefile for other available targets.
+See the Makefile for other available targets, or use `make help`.

 ### Running
 If you are using the emulator as part of Synse Server, you only need to pass `enable-emulator`